Taming Your Inner Critic: Cultivating an Empowering Inner Voice

 1. Awareness is the First Step

-Before you can challenge your inner critic, you must recognize its presence.
+Before you can challenge your inner critic, you must recognise its presence.
 Pay attention to negative self-talk, generalisations, and any limiting beliefs you hold about yourself.

 2. Separate Self from Critic